 Today, more than 73 percent of American adults consider themselves “lifelong learners,” according to the Pew Research Center.
 Increasingly, responsibility for delivering that learning falls upon employers; 89 percent of millennials think it’s important to be “constantly learning” at their job.
 If they don’t learn, they’ll leave.
 Faced with the reality that training is a necessity but trainees are highly mobile, companies are struggling to act on Virgin founder Richard Branson’s classic admonition to “train people well enough so they can leave; treat them well enough so they don’t want to.”

-As organizations pursue innovative approaches to treating employees “well,” they seek to create thriving cultures of achievement and recognition.
+As organizations pursue innovative approaches to treating employees “well,” they seek to create thriving cultures of achievement and recognition by handing employees rewards, corporate plaques, and incentives, among others, to recognize what they do good for the company.
 Many are discovering that investments in recognition technology pay dividends, with O.C.
 Tanner reporting that such investments can yield significant improvements in key business outcomes, including a 20 percent increase in revenue, a 26 percent increase in employee retention and a 36 percent increase in customer satisfaction.

 To achieve those returns, employers are seeking new ways to memorialize, validate, make use of and share the skills of their employees.
 They are using digital badges to honor existing employee skills and to publicly recognize new abilities.